BryghtWords/rules_idris/README.md

 Known Issues
 ------------

-- Testing of the rules themselves need to be improved.
+- Testing of the rules themselves needs to be improved.
 In the examples folder there is a prety big collection of bazel projects using rules_idris, with a different organisation each.
 And there is a 'test' script that builds and runs each of them in turn ensuring that everything goes well, but proper unit testing would be in order.

 Roadmap
 -------